apache/tika-docker/README.md

 - `2.2.1`: Apache Tika Server 2.2.1 (Minimal)
 - `2.2.1-full`: Apache Tika Server 2.2.1 (Full)

-Below are the most recent 1.x series tags:
+Below are the most recent 1.x series tags. **Note** that as of 30 September 2022, the 1.x branch is no longer supported.

 - `1.28.5`: Apache Tika Server 1.28.5 (Minimal)
 - `1.28.5-full`: Apache Tika Server 1.28.5 (Full)